 Our security team will be observing the beach and access points during the summer season.
 If you see people using the beach, who you know do not have permission, please mention it to a security team member.
 See: PBA Security

 Beach access for disabled or elderly residents and guests (with beach flags) is more convenient due to our boardwalk installations at Bluff Avenue, Kim Path, and Squaws Lane.
 The Security Team may allow PBA members to drop-off those who have mobility problems by vehicle at beach entrances.
-This privilege is at the discretion of Security and is not to be used solely for beach-goer's convenience.
+This privilege is at the discretion of Security and is not to be used solely for able beach-goers' convenience.

 Events on the Beach